When you are looking to harness the beneficial properties of hemp oil, you undoubtedly want the best hemp oil you can find.

 The hemp plant contains a myriad of beneficial compounds.
 These include:

 - Cannabinoids.
-Phytocannabinoids are cannabinoid compounds in hemp like PCR Hemp, CBG, CBV, and CBN.
-Each one has individual effects, with PCR Hemp Extract being the most active.
+Phytocannabinoids are cannabinoid compounds in hemp like CBG, CBV, and CBN.
+Each one has individual effects, with some of them being the most active and abundant in industrial hemp.

 - Terpenes.
 Terpenes are molecules that add flavor and smell, but, beyond that, they also confer specific benefits.